akash-network/node/_docs/design.md

 can execute on the leased resources.
 We refer to the current state of the client’s workloads on the Akash Network as a "deployment".

-A user describes their desired deployment in a "manifest".
+A tenant describes their desired deployment in a "manifest".
 The manifest contains workload definitions, configuration, and connection rules.
 Providers use workload definitions and configuration to execute the workloads on the resources they’re providing, and use the connection rules to build an overlay network and firewall configurations.